vk hmm [options] --A=<parent_1> --B=<parent_2> <vcf>

 vk hmm uses a hidden-markov-model to call near-isogenic lines (NILs) or recombinant-inbred lines (RILs).
 The

-hmm command is designed for use with low-coverage sequence data from RIL or NIL populations and is designed for its ease of use in these cases.
+hmm command is designed for use with low-coverage sequence data from RIL or NIL populations.
 The HMM is designed to detect parental haplotypes while ignoring sequencing errors.
 However, it is not as sophisticated as alternatives such as such as Impute2 or Beagle which can also be used to perform this type of analysis, although you may need to modify your VCF or generate input files.

 To use the